What are Scleral Lenses?

-If you are interested in seeing if scleral lenses are right for you, our staff at Northwestern Eye Associates Scleral Lens and Keratoconus Center help patients from all over Mt.
-Dennis or Toronto, ON.
-Dr. Heather Shear O.D. will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Northwestern Eye Associates Scleral Lens and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Mt.
+Dennis and Toronto, ON, and Dr. Heather Shear O.D. will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision